litan/kojo-ai-2/README.md

 # Kojo-AI
 Support for data science, machine learning, and more - within [Kojo](https://www.kogics.net/kojo).

 A previous cut of kojo-ai is available at https://github.com/litan/kojo-ai.
-This is the next cut, based on the official tensorflow-java api
+This is the next cut, based on the official [Tensorflow-Java](https://github.com/tensorflow/java) api

 ### Current Features (work in progress, but functional):
-* Neural Networks (via Tensorflow Java)
+* Neural Networks (via Tensorflow-Java)
 * Plotting (via XCharts)
 * Graphs (Bfs, Dfs, A* search, etc)
-* Neural Style Transfer (NST) (via Tensorflow Java and [Arbitrary Style Transfer](https://github.com/emla2805/arbitrary-style-transfer))
+* Neural Style Transfer (NST) (via Tensorflow-Java and [Arbitrary Style Transfer](https://github.com/emla2805/arbitrary-style-transfer))

 ### Get Started
 To use Kojo-AI within Kojo, just [use a published release](https://github.com/litan/kojo-ai-2/releases), or copy artifacts from this repo into the [Kojo](https://www.kogics.net/kojo) libk directory as per the following steps: